Finasteride for Hair Loss: Does It Work?

 Finasteride is one of the most popular hair loss treatments available today, so it’s natural you’ll have further questions.
 We’ve answered the most common FAQs below.

-Does Finasteride regrow lost hair?
+Does finasteride regrow hair?

-Can you use Finasteride and Minoxidil together?
+Can you use finasteride and minoxidil together?

-Topical minoxidil is often offered as an alternative hair loss treatment that is available over the counter in Australia.
-However, it can also be taken in combination with finasteride to improve results.
+Minoxidil can also be taken in combination with finasteride to improve results.

+Finasteride and minoxidil work in completely different ways.
 The former is taken orally and targets DHT levels in the body.
 The latter is typically applied directly to the scalp to increase blood flow to the scalp and stimulate hair regrowth.

 • 80.5% of men taking 1 mg finasteride alone saw improvements